YaromirMoiseev/website/README.md

-# Issues Tracking for objection.lol
+# Issues Tracker for objection.lol

 This repository is used to track issues for the upcoming new objection.lol website.